HIV Treatment Contributes To Syphilis Outbreaks, New Study Finds

 Syphilis is an ulcerative disease in the genitals that can bring complications if not managed properly by a medical professional.
 Complicated cases can also result in the transmission of HIV infections.

 In 2015, a total of 23,872 primary and secondary syphilis cases were reported in the United States, according to the Centers for Disease Control and Prevention.
-This translates to 7.5 cases in 100,000 people and an increase of 19.0% in the rate compared to the statistics from 2014, which was 6.3 cases per 100,000.
+This translates to 7.5 cases in 100,000 people and an increase of 19.0 percent in the rate compared to the statistics from 2014, which was 6.3 cases per 100,000.

 Syphilis rates are 107 times higher in gay or bisexual men compared to straight men.
 In 2015, 81.7 percent of the reported male cases were from men who had sex with other men.